trueagi-io/hyperon-experimental/docs/DEVELOPMENT.md

 it.
 Usually it means setup docker and install the package from PyPi (see [setup instructions](https://cibuildwheel.pypa.io/en/stable/setup/#local)).

 There are additional preparations to be made.
-First of all it is needed to allow building and installing `libhyperonc` library on a build environment.
+First it is needed to allow building and installing `libhyperonc` library on a build environment.
 `cibuildwheel` uses isolated docker container for each kind of platform it supports.
 Only code of the Python package is copied into container